fernandommota/bootstrap-multiselect-pentaho-filter/README.md

 ### Setup

-#### Compatibility

-- Versions with support to RequireJS starts from 0.4;
-- Versions without support to RequireJS ended to [0.3](https://github.com/fernandommota/bootstrap-multiselect-pentaho-filter/tree/0.3).

-#### Inside repository (jackrabbit persistence)

-- Download the repository as a zip, and rename the folder:
+- Download the repository as a zip or clone the repository from GitHub, and rename the folder:

   - From